 For a little context, I have been a wedding photographer for just over eight years.
 And in January 2019 I decided to start a creative business, well restart.

 At the start of 2019, having refocused my photography niche, I also needed to update my business plan to work in the current market.
 I couldn’t just rely on word of mouth anymore.

 The experience has been like starting a new business, and in doing so I have learnt a few new steps.
 So before you start promoting your creative business to potential clients, these are all the steps I’ve learnt from experience that you need to take first.

 The article expands on how to start a creative business by linking out to other articles to go even further in explanation.
 To use this article effectively, think of it like a tree, branching out to even more information that you might want to delve into deeper.

 The financial information explained in this post is for general informational purposes only and are not intended to provide specific advice or recommendations for any individual.
 It is only intended to provide education about the financial terms and services.

 Decide your Niche

-The first thing you need to do before you start anything is decide what type of artist, photographer or video creator you are, and most importantly, stick to it.
+The first thing you need to do before you start anything is decide what type of creative you are: artist, photographer or video creator, and most importantly, stick to it.

 With photography if you are an amateur or hobbyist, you can photograph anything.
 But when you want to go professional, you need to be specific about what your niche is.
 Are you a portrait photographer?
 A landscape photographer?
 Or a sports photographer?